Editor’s note: Yes, the Krispy Kreme is back open in Pigeon Forge at the time of this writing.

 Krispy Kreme had built its business in a doughnut-appreciating culture.
 It wasn’t equipped to deal with that.

-I think it’s a bit much to say Krispy Kreme is going out of business, but the market has changed.
+Krispy Kreme is not going out of business, but the market has changed.

 Over the years, the coffee culture has grown in the South.
 Places like Starbucks and Dunkin and dozens of other smaller coffee places will also sell doughnuts and pastries in wide and yummy varieties.